 "Are you struggling to find a company to sponsor you?
 Why not consider the General Skilled Migration program?
 With this program, you can migrate to Australia independent of a company - you will migrate based on your own skills.
 The program requires that you have an occupation listed on the eligible skilled occupation list; a positive Skills Assessment; and have at least competent English.
-You must meet the points threshold of 65 points based on your age, English, education and employment.
+You must meet the points threshold of at least 65 points based on your age, English, education and employment.
 I can undertake a full eligibility assessment for you.
 What are you waiting for?!", Kathryn

 General Skilled Migration

 The General Skilled Migration (GSM) program is for skilled migrants who have skills in particular occupations required in Australia and who are not sponsored by an employer.
 Options under the GSM program include applying as an independent migrant (permanent Subclass 189 Skilled Independant visa), being sponsored by a relative (temporary Subclass 489 Skilled Regional visa) or being nominated by an Australian State or Territory (permanent Subclass 190 Skilled Nominated visa).
 Options also exist for Australian graduates (temporary Subclass 485 Graduate visa).

 NEW PATHWAY!
 New Zealand Citizens now have access to Australian Permanent Residence

 Effective 1 July 2017, a new stream in the Subclass 189 Skilled Independent visa program allows New Zealand citizens to apply for Australian Permanent Residence based on the following requirements:

 • The Main Applicant must hold a Subclass 444 Special Category visa; and